Jejoreo/PSBE-Research-Team-Repo/Result/Documents Related Stuffs.md

 ```

 ## Jevon's Thesis Document
 This is the submitted thesis.
 Future content would have to adjust to the incoming testing result.
-But this one seems to be the only viable ones:
+But this one seems to be the only viable ones.
+I would link the Microsoft word resulting documents and :
 ![[assets/Draft_Skripsi_Jevon Jordan_03111940000046.docx]]

 ```ad-bug